Apple speakers: iPod Hi-Fi

 iPod Hi-Fi is a speaker system that was released on February 28, 2006, for use with any iPod digital music player.
 The iPod Hi-Fi retailed at the Apple Store for US$349 until its discontinuation on September 5, 2007.

-The iPod Hi-Fi received criticism due to its high price, lack of an AM/FM radio, and the limited functionality of its remote control.
+The iPod Hi-Fi was praised for its big rich sound, bass response, ease of use, remote performance, and battery options, though it received criticism for its high price, lack of an AM/FM radio, and the limited functionality of its remote control.